LastPass Review 2024: Has It Earned Our Trust?

-LastPass has been the subject of scrutiny over the years with its growing list of hacks and cybersecurity incidents, but has this password manager turned security suite done enough to earn your trust?
+LastPass has been the subject of scrutiny over the years with its growing list of hacks and cybersecurity incidents.
+We tested the password manager to determine if its service is worth risking our data using.

 Editorial Rating